Durant and Cheryl ImbodenDurant and Cheryl Imboden's

 Venice restaurants: Taverna San Trovaso

 The Venice restaurant spectrum could be diagrammed in two ways: from expensive to cheap, or from tourist restaurants to neighborhood eateries.
 On either graph, the Taverna San Trovaso in Dorsoduro would fall somewhere in the middle--which may be the secret of its popularity with locals and visitors alike.
-(We've been going to the Taverna San Trovaso for nearly 15 years, and the restaurant has been around considerably longer than that.)
+(We've been going to the Taverna San Trovaso since the mid-1990s, and the restaurant has been around considerably longer than that.)

 Food